 - Biodiesel is a clean-burning, biodegradable, alternative fuel produced from vegetable oils or animal fats.
 To be called biodiesel, it must meet American Society for Testing & Materials (ASTM D-6751) quality specifications.

 - Blends of biodiesel can range from one percent to 99 percent.
 Common blends used in Iowa are B2, B5, B10 and B20.
-Many farmers use even higher blend levels in their equipment.
+Many farmers use even higher blend levels in their on-farm equipment.

 - Biodiesel is the most energy efficient alternative fuel produced today with an energy balance of 5.5:1.